amyjrichards/my_first_rails_app/README.md

 # README
-This is the setup of a Ruby project from theodinproject.com
+This is the setup of a Ruby project, from the [The Odin Project](https://www.theodinproject.com/)